dashpay/platform/packages/js-dash-sdk/docs/examples/use-different-account.md

 ## Using a different account

-Client initialized with the mnemonic supports multiple accounts as defined in [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
+Clients initialized with a mnemonic support multiple accounts as defined in [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

 By default `client.wallet.getAccount()` returns account at index `0`.